learning-zone/react-basics/README.md

 In the above example, strict mode checks will not be run against the `<Header>` and `<Footer>` components.
 However, `<ComponentOne>` and `<ComponentTwo>`, as well as all of their descendants, will have the checks.

+`React.StrictMode`, in order to be efficient and avoid potential problems by any side-effects, needs to trigger some methods and lifecycle hooks twice.
+These are:

+* Class component constructor() method
+* The render() method
+* setState() updater functions (the first argument)
+* The static getDerivedStateFromProps() lifecycle
+* React.useState() function

 **Benefits of StrictMode**

 * Identifying components with unsafe lifecycles